Yan-Coquoz/Composant_React/README.md

 - `mini` : {Number} minimum value
 - `maxi` : {Number} maximum value
 - `toUpperCase` : {Boolean} if you need to upper case label.
+- `sendValue` : To have a controlled component, allows to retrieve the values of the input: *name* and *value*, for each action on the keyboard.

 ---